 Do you find it challenging to limit ‘treats’ to special occasions?
 With three children, one being an eternally hungry three year old boy, I know I do.
-How about some no bake protein balls for kids.
-By Kristin Cosgrove from Mamacino
+Try this bliss ball recipe for your kids.

 A treat is a treat, we get that.
 However, it can be so difficult to guide our kids away from the overly processed, sugar laden treats and snacks that seem to haunt us in every shop, supermarket or cafe we visit.

-These Everyday’s a Party balls are a great portable treat that you can make in no time and have on hand for when you need them.
+These Everyday’s a Party balls are a great portable bliss ball recipe that you can make in no time and have on hand for when you need them.
 They are party on the outside and goodness on the inside, and are a nourishing and delicious lunch box addition (and they’re not too bad with a cup of tea after everyone else is tucked up in bed).
+These bliss balls are low GI, so will keep your child’s stomachs full for longer.

 You will need a Thermomix or food processor to make these yummy no-bake treats.